 Human error is the top cause of data breaches

-Moreover, cybersecurity firm Tessian’s 2020 Psychology of Human Error study found that human error was the cause of approximately 88% of all data breaches.
-Verizon’s 2021 Data Breach Investigations Report also stated that the human element was involved in 85% of breaches.
+Moreover, cybersecurity firm Tessian’s Psychology of Human Error study found back in 2020 that human error was the cause of approximately 88% of all data breaches.
+More recently, Verizon’s 2024 Data Breach Investigations Report also stated that the human element was involved in 68% of breaches.
 These statistics indicate that companies must increase their staff's know-how to minimize vulnerabilities in their IT environment.

 Insider threats are on the rise

-According to Ponemon Institute’s 2022 Cost of Insider Threats Global Report, the frequency of insider-led security incidents rose by 44% over the past two years.
-The cost of addressing an internal security issue also increased from $11.45 million in 2020 to $15.38 million at present.
+According to Ponemon Institute’s 2023 Cost of Insider Risks Global Report, 71% of businesses dealt with more than 40 incidents per year, which was an increase from 67% in 2022.
+It's also worth noting that the average cost of addressing an internal security issue is $7.2 million.
 Insider threat-related incidents can be minimized if employees are regularly trained in cybersecurity.
 This is because they will be better equipped to recognize and report potential insider threats.

 Do you need help with your company’s security awareness training?